 The Swedish Mission Hospital became the Evangelical Covenant Hospital.
 In 1931, the Evangelical Convenant Church renovated the hospital, building a large addition and renovating the existing hospital.
 However, between the mortgage debt and decreasing numbers of patients in the 1930s, the Evangelical Covenant Hospital hemorrhaged money and couldn’t stay open.
 A last minute bid to save the it didn’t work, and in 1938 the church sold the hospital to the Salvation Army for $50,000.

-6. Salvation Army Women’s Hospital / Booth Hospital
+6. Salvation Army Women’s Hospital and Booth Hospital

 - Location: 3824 N 24th Street